asmaafouqade-cloud/EU_GHG_Emissions_Analysis/README.md

 **Research questions**
-- which EU-countries and sectors contributed the most to recent GHG emissions reductions ?
+- Which EU-countries and sectors contributed the most to recent GHG emissions reductions ?
 - How did emissions reductions trends differ across sectors ?
 - Are reductions broad based or concentrated in a few countries ?